Giving raw data a pulse of precision

 The extracted data is formatted into an XML exchange file with geometric and semantic details.
 Uncertain detections are flagged with visual markers, guiding Module 3 in refining problematic areas.
 A built-in feedback loop continuously enhances accuracy, ensuring high-precision object recognition for seamless highway modeling.

-Module 2 transforms the exchange file into high-precision vector geometry and 3D models, seamlessly integrating with industry-standard software like Autodesk Revit, Rhinoceros 3D, and ESRI tools.
+Module 2 transforms the exchange file into high-precision vector geometry and 3D models, seamlessly integrating with industry-standard software like Autodesk Revit, Civil 3D, Rhinoceros 3D, and ESRI tools.
 The data is sorted by geometry type and reconstructed into accurate CAD elements, starting with linear features enriched with metadata.
 These elements serve as the foundation for complex 3D surfaces, representing roadways, crash barriers, and lane markings.

 The final output is a fully structured CAD file, exported in formats like DWG or IFC, ensuring compatibility with various CAD and GIS platforms.
 Enriched with detailed metadata, these models provide a complete, data-driven representation of highway infrastructure, ready for further analysis and design integration.